abhilashak/coffee-shop/README.md

 A day at a coffee shop!

-This software describes how you can spend a day at a coffee shop by shopping whatever you want.
+This software describes how you can spend a day at the coffee shop by shopping a bunch of items in which some are free, some get discounted with other items.

 * How to up and run this software

     1. Install Ruby 2.7.2
     2. Install Rails 5.2.6
-    3. Install Git, Mysql
+    3. Install Mysql, Git
     4. Open your terminal and do

         $ git clone git@github.com:abhilashak/coffee-shop.git

     5. Execute the following commands in your terminal

-       Edit creadentials and add mysql username, password etc.
+       Edit creadentials and add YOUR mysql username, password etc.

            $ EDITOR="code --wait" bin/rails credentials:edit

+       Install the gems used in the software by doing bundle install

            $ bundle install

+       Now create the database and populate the shop items to it

            $ rake db:reseed -t

+       Last you start the puma app server by

            $ rails s

        Goto http://localhost:3000

-       and spend your day at a coffee shop!
+       and spend your time and the day at the coffee shop!!

 * Ruby version used